rkulla/vimogen/README.md

-Vimogen is an opinionated shell script that believes you should install your Vim plugins via Pathogen bundles/git repos and automates the installing, uninstalling and updating of them.
+Vimogen is an opinionated shell script that believes you should install your Vim plugins via Pathogen bundles/git repos and automates the installing, uninstalling, and updating of them.

 Simply create a manifest file in your home directory called .vimogen_repos and put full paths to git repos to vim plugins in it, one line at a time: